Czechs in chaos with political infighting amid virus surge - WTMJ

 The end of the state of emergency might also limit use of military medical personnel in civilian hospitals, and firefighters helping distribute protective gear and other equipment across the country.

-The government is scheduled to discuss the crisis later Friday and meet the heads of 14 regional governments who could declare a state of danger in their region to be able to reimpose some restrictions.
+The government discussed the crisis Friday and met the heads of 14 regional governments who could declare a state of danger in their region to be able to reimpose some restrictions.
+Another such meeting is scheduled for Saturday.

+“We need to find a solution by Sunday morning at the latest,” Babis said.

 If they do so “the government would likely agree to do it,” Interior Minister Jan Hamacek told the Czech public television on Friday.